Dawn crept across Tony's face. Damn. It was what, 3 AM in California?

 "It's better if you don't know who I am."

 "We just met.
 It's too early for me to be offended.
-He's thirty-seven, by the way.
-He'll tell you thirty-four, but I've seen his birth certificate."
+He's forty, by the way.
+He'll tell you thirty-five, but I can show you his birth certificate."

 Peter swallowed a bite of strawberry and leaned closer.
 "I don't actually have to work today."